-The Kin One and Kin Two, as they are being branded, are made by Japan's Sharp Corp and will be sold by Verizon Wireless, a joint venture between Verizon Communications Inc and Vodafone Group Plc.
+The new phones launched on Monday, called Kin One and Kin Two, are made by Japan's Sharp Corp and will be sold by Verizon Wireless, a joint venture between Verizon Communications Inc and Vodafone Group Plc.

-The new phones -- available in the United States in May and Europe in the autumn -- focus on combining feeds from Facebook, MySpace and Twitter onto the homescreen, and allow users to set up networks of friends to share photos, weblinks and so on.
+The devices -- available in the United States in May and Europe in the autumn -- automatically bring together feeds from Facebook, MySpace and Twitter onto the homescreen and allow users to set up networks of friends to share photos, weblinks and so on.

-They incorporate Microsoft's Zune digital music player and FM radio.
-Almost everything on the phone is stored by Microsoft in remote servers and accessible via the Internet from any Web browser via an online application called Kin Studio.
+Microsoft's Zune digital music player and FM radio is built into the phones.
+Almost everything on the phone is stored in the cloud, accessible from any Web browser.

-(Additional reporting by Gabriel Madway; editing by Phil Berlowitz, Lisa Von Ahn, Andre Grenon and Carol Bishopric)
+(Reporting by Bill Rigby and Gabriel Madway; editing by Phil Berlowitz, Lisa Von Ahn and Andre Grenon)